Andrettin/Wyrmsun/readme.txt

 - Removed rafts, as they required a substantial amount of special code for them to be maintained in the engine, and they were barely used in the game.
 - Melee air units (such as Gryphons) can now be attacked as if they were on land if they are attacking land units.
 - Fixed a potential crash related to unit resource-gathering.
+- Fixed crash which occurred when right-clicking a unique unit's portrait (e.g. that of the Esel silver deposit) to go to its encyclopedia entry.

 * User Interface
 - (Re-)Added windowed mode support.